Yasmina Khadra: France, over 30 novels

 The Attack (2005, Eng.
-2006) explores Israeli-Palestinian conflict, and follows the life of an Arab Israeli couple living in Tel Aviv.
-The protagonist is a well-established medical doctor whose life is turned upside down when his wife becomes Islamist terrorist and a suicide bomber.
+2006) explores the Israeli-Palestinian conflict and follows the life of an Arab Israeli couple living in Tel Aviv.
+The protagonist is a well-established medical doctor whose life is turned upside down when his wife becomes an Islamist terrorist and a suicide bomber.
 The novel received several literary prizes in 2006, including Prix des libraires – a prize chosen by about five thousand bookstores in France, Belgium, Switzerland, and Canada – as the first Algerian laureate.
 In 2008, The Attack was shortlisted for the IMPAC award, his second work nominated.
 The novel's film adaptation, The Attack (2012) by Ziad Doueiri, garnered positive critics' reviews.
 In The Sirens of Baghdad, published in 2006 (Eng.
-2007), Khadra looks at Iraq War.
+2007), Khadra looks at the Iraq War.

 What the Day Owes the Night (2008, Eng.
-2010) is a saga that takes place in Algeria between 1930 and 1962 and depicts a courageous defense of the double Franco-Algerian culture.
+2010) is a saga that takes place in Algeria between 1930 and 1962 and depicts a courageous defence of the double Franco-Algerian culture.
 "Broader in its canvas then his page-turning stories of Baghdad or Kabul [..] tale of family, love and war [...]
 Rich in incident and character (and ably translated by Frank Wynne), the novel shows us from within the colonised Algeria that Camus – as he acknowledged – could only glimpse as an outsider."
 Film adaptation under the same title (2012) did not meet commercial expectations, but was positively reviewed.

-In 2011, Khadra has been awarded honorary Henri Gal Grand Prize for Literature by the French Academy.
+In 2011, Khadra was awarded the honorary Henri Gal Grand Prize for Literature by the French Academy.

 Reviewing his novel Cousin K (2003, Eng.
 2013), Steve Emmet of the New York Journal of Books wrote "Cousin K may be a small book but it is a giant of a literary work."
 In Khalil (2018, Eng.
 2021), Khadra puts himself in the shoes of a Belgian terrorist of Moroccan origin, who blew himself up in Paris in November 2015.
 This novel was one of the best-selling books in France in 2018.

 His novels have been translated into 48 languages, and published in 56 countries.
-Besides film adaptations, including international productions, they were also adapted to theater, and comics.
+Besides film adaptations, including international productions, they were also adapted to theatre, and comics.